Want to know a secret about the Everest Base Camp trek?

 As the sun rises, so do more hikers, and after about an hour of idle sitting (and frenzied water drinking), I have seen a lot of trekkers summit and then be forced down by the cold.

-Seems the gear I brought turns out to be exactly what I needed to keep comfortable.
+Seems the gear I brought turned out to be exactly what I needed to keep comfortable.

 Soon I decide I’ve had my fill at what very well may be (but hopefully isn’t) the highest elevation I will ever know.